russellmccloy/github_actions_terraform/README.md

       - master
 ```

-then we have a `jobs` section which conains a collection of steps.
+then we have a `jobs` section which contains a collection of steps.
 We have chosen to run the GitHub Actions Runner on `ubuntu-latest`

 ```yaml